 Mingwei Zhang Joins UC Davis as Assistant Professor for Structural Materials Research

 A UC Davis alumnus, Mingwei Zhang joins the Department of Materials Science and Engineering at UC Davis as a new faculty member after two years of postdoctoral research at the National Center for Electron Microscopy (NCEM), Lawrence Berkeley National Laboratory (LBNL).
-Mingwei Zhang's academic career is located in Northern California within an hour's drive on the I-80: Mingwei came to UC Berkeley as an exchange student from Shanghai Jiao Tong University in his senior year, followed by four years of grad school at UC Davis in Prof. Jeffery Gibeling's lab, where he used the lab’s unique machinery to study creep deformation of high entropy alloys in a high-temperature, vacuum, and true-stress controlled environment.
+Mingwei Zhang's academic career is located in Northern California within an hour's drive on the I-80: Mingwei studied at UC Berkeley as a senior exchange student from Shanghai Jiao Tong University, followed by four years of grad school at UC Davis in Prof. Jeffery Gibeling's lab, where he used the lab’s unique machinery to study creep deformation of high entropy alloys in a high-temperature, vacuum, and true-stress controlled environment.
 Mingwei then joined NCEM, LBNL as a postdoctoral researcher to develop his skills in state-of-the-art electron microscopy under the mentorship of Prof. Andrew Minor, the director of the center.
 His research at Berkeley was focused on the characterization of short-range order and the evolution of defect structures to elucidate the deformation mechanisms and origins of damage tolerance in high entropy alloys.

 Paying it Forward